 What will Walt Disney World look like in 2021?
 And how will the current situation affect the way you’re planning for your next trip?

-For starters, last minute trip to Disney may not be an option.
+For starters, a last minute trip to Disney World may not always work out.
 As shown on Disney’s Park Pass Calendar, it’s easier than initially thought to get a Park Reservation.
-But, that doesn’t mean that you’re guaranteed entry.
-Some days do sell out, especially Hollywood Studios.
-So, planning your Park days takes a little bit more planning.
+But, that’s not always the case.

-The good news is that you can check Park availability before purchasing Park Tickets, so you can plan your trip accordingly.
+The good news is that with the help of the Park availability calendar, you can check for available Park Passes before purchasing your tickets.

 No Dining Plans